Linuxfabrik/lfops/roles/openvpn_server/README.md

 * A change to the certificate revocation list does **not** restart the service.
 OpenVPN reloads the file whenever it changed before each TLS negotiation, so a revoked certificate is refused from the next connection attempt onwards, without an outage for the other clients.
 * A change to a client config (CCD) does **not** restart the service either.
 OpenVPN reads a client's file when that client connects, so the change applies the next time that client reconnects, while the other clients stay up.
 * Configuration is fully templated.
 On every run `server.conf` and the CCD files are re-rendered from the role's templates (a timestamped backup is kept), so manual edits are overwritten.
 Manage all settings through the role variables below.
+* On hosts where SELinux is enabled the role labels the configured port with `openvpn_port_t`.
+Where SELinux is disabled that step is skipped.

 ## Dependent Roles